CVUT-FS-12110/Information-technology/python/python_workbook.md

 ---

 ### `for` – Loop
-A `for` loop is used to iterate over a sequence — like a list, string, or range of numbers.
+A `for` loop is used to iterate over a sequence - like a list, string, or range of numbers.
 ```python
 for i in range(5):
     print("Iteration:", i)
 ```
-**Example output:**
+Example output:
 ```
 Iteration: 0
 Iteration: 1